Shockwave Medical Inc. (SWAV): A Technical Analysis

 SWAV) stock’s latest price update

-Shockwave Medical Inc. (NASDAQ: SWAV) has experienced a decline in its stock price by -5.51 compared to its previous closing price of 288.28.
-However, the company has seen a fall of -5.73% in its stock price over the last five trading days.
+Shockwave Medical Inc. (NASDAQ: SWAV) has experienced a rise in its stock price by 4.67 compared to its previous closing price of 289.18.
+However, the company has seen a gain of 8.92% in its stock price over the last five trading days.

 SWAV’s Market Performance

-SWAV’s stock has fallen by -5.73% in the past week, with a monthly rise of 22.12% and a quarterly rise of 49.63%.
-The volatility ratio for the week is 3.48% while the volatility levels for the last 30 days are 4.53% for Shockwave Medical Inc. The simple moving average for the past 20 days is 0.34% for SWAV’s stock, with a 13.48% simple moving average for the past 200 days.
+SWAV’s stock has risen by 8.92% in the past week, with a monthly rise of 21.76% and a quarterly rise of 68.04%.
+The volatility ratio for the week is 6.12% while the volatility levels for the last 30 days are 4.75% for Shockwave Medical Inc. The simple moving average for the past 20 days is 9.03% for SWAV’s stock, with a 25.51% simple moving average for the past 200 days.

 Analysts’ Opinion of SWAV